stefanofornari/lambda-loop/docs/getting-started.md

 ## Usage

-Here is a simple example of how to use &lambda;Loop:
+Here is a simple example of how to use λLoop:

 ```java
 import ste.lloop.Loop;